in

 • Aethionema grows best in light to humus-rich, well-drained soil with considerable lime; will tolerate poor soil.

-When to Plant Aethionema
+When to plant Aethionema

 • Set Aethionema outdoors in spring after the last frost.